Canadian business leaders take action on refugee crisis

-TORONTO, February 7, 2019 – Executives of leading Canadian companies, including McCain Foods and TD Bank, today announced new commitments to support refugees in Canada, highlighting the vital role for the business community in addressing the refugee crisis.
+TORONTO, February 7, 2019 – Executives of leading companies, including McCain Foods, IKEA Canada, and TD Bank Group, today announced new commitments to support refugees in Canada, highlighting the vital role for the business community in addressing the refugee crisis.
 The commitments came as part of the Tent Partnership’s first-ever Canadian Business Summit.

 “Companies have the greatest impact when they treat refugees not as victims, but as assets – as workers, suppliers, entrepreneurs and customers,” said Hamdi Ulukaya, Founder of the Tent Partnership for Refugees.
 “We are so proud to see Canadian business leaders making concrete commitments that will help refugees become productive, integrated members of this community.”

-At the Summit, business leaders discussed the opportunities and business case for Canadian companies to harness the skills and talents of the more than 100,000 refugees in Canada, with the goal of strengthening and diversifying their workforce and supply chains and building a more prosperous country.
+At the Summit, business leaders discussed the opportunities and business case for Canadian companies to harness the skills and talents of the more than 100,000 refugees that have arrived to Canada since 2015, with the goal of strengthening and diversifying their workforce and supply chains and building a more prosperous country.

 “With Canada now doing more than any other country in the world to resettle refugees, the Canadian business community has a vital role to play,” said Gideon Maltz, Executive Director of the Tent Partnership for Refugees.
 “The commitments today showed practical ways that companies can help refugees, help their own businesses, and help Canada in the long run.”

 - McCain Foods will hire 125 refugees in full time, hourly, and temporary positions across its operations in Canada by 2024.
 To do so, McCain is partnering with local agencies inToronto, Mississauga, Brampton and Manitoba to match refugee candidates with positions.